owid/energy-data/README.md

 ## Changelog

+- On February 14, 2022, we corrected some issues in the electricity data and updated the energy dataset accordingly.
+The dataset files have been removed from GitHub (and stored in Digital Ocean) to keep this repository at a reasonable size.
 - On February 3, 2022, we updated the [Ember global electricity data](https://ember-climate.org/data/global-electricity/), combined with the [European Electricity Review from Ember](https://ember-climate.org/project/european-electricity-review-2022/).
   - The `carbon_intensity_elec` column was removed from the energy dataset (since no updated data was available).
   - Columns for electricity from other renewable sources excluding bioenergy were added (namely `other_renewables_elec_per_capita_exc_biofuel`, and `other_renewables_share_elec_exc_biofuel`).